trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/introduction/index.md

 authors: Frank Hillard
 ---

-The Tezos blockchain has several advantages over its concurrents.
-One of them is the **formal verification of smart contract**.
-This module shows a brief overview of how Tezos smart contracts can be formally verified.

-We will first define in the [Generalities](developers/docs/advanced-topics/formal-verification/generalities/) section what is the formal verification of a Tezos smart contract, and its benefits and how proof assistants (and tools) can make this task possible.
+One of the great benefits of Tezos is the ability to formally verify smart contracts.
+Tezos makes this formal verification possible for smart contracts with the design of Michelson and with tools such as [Coq](/developers/docs/advanced-topics/formal-verification/coq/) and the [Mi-Cho-Coq library](/developers/docs/advanced-topics/formal-verification/michocoq).

+This entire section walks through formal verification and how it relates to Tezos:

+- [Formal Verification on Tezos](/developers/docs/advanced-topics/formal-verification/formal-verification-on-tezos/) discusses how smart contracts on Tezos can be formally verified, its benefits, and what tooling makes this possible.

-An explained [example](developers/docs/advanced-topics/formal-verification/modeling-theorem) (_Vote_ smart contract) will be used to illustrate the formal specification of a Tezos smart contract, and its proof.
+- [Modelling for Smart Contracts](/developers/docs/advanced-topics/formal-verification/modelling-theorem/) goes through an example smart contract, its formal specification and its proof.

+- [Coq](/developers/docs/advanced-topics/formal-verification/coq/) gives a brief introduction to syntax and proof creating on Tezos using Mi-Cho-Coq.

+- [Mi-Cho-Coq](/developers/docs/advanced-topics/formal-verification/michocoq/) discusses what Mi-Cho-Coq is and how it bridges between Tezos smart contracts and formal proofs in Coq.

+## Visual Overview

-The schema below describes the process for performing formal verification on Tezos smart contract.
+The image below helps visualise the process for performing formal verification for Tezos smart contracts:

 ![](/developers/docs/images/introduction/FormalVerification_overview_intro.svg)

-<small className="figure">FIGURE 5: Overview of the formal verification process on smart contract.</small>
+{% callout type="note" title="Further Reading" %}

-For mathematicians and very curious developers, an extra [theoretical](/formal-verification/gadt-coq) section will introduce some basic concepts of the _Type theory_ such as _GADT_ which allows inductive types on the _Calculus of Inductive Construction_ (CiC).
-The proof assistant _Coq_, which is based on the CiC, can be used for proving theorems.
+For mathematicians and very curious developers, an extra [theoretical](/formal-verification/gadt-coq) section will introduce some basic concepts of **Type theory** such as *GADT* which allows inductive types on the Calculus of Inductive Construction (CiC).
+The proof assistant Coq, which is based on the CiC, can be used for proving theorems.

-This extra [theoretical](/formal-verification/gadt-coq) section will also introduce _Coq_ and the _Mi-Cho-Coq_ library (used by _Coq_) to formalize a smart contract as a logical object (theorem).
-This theorem is formalized in _Gallina_ (Term) language, which follows the CiC principles.
-The script for proving the theorem is written in _Gallina_ (Vernacular), which provides _tactics_ and will be executed by the inference engine (Coq).
+{% /callout %}